 Timing of Abortions and Access to Services

-Based on the Guttmacher Institute fact sheet cited above, "Global Abortion Stats Compared to the United States," about 89 percent of abortions in the U. S. are done during the first trimester (up to 12 weeks from the last period), and only a small percentage are performed after 21 weeks.
+According to the Centers for Disease Control and Prevention, about 91.1 percent of abortions in the U. S. are done during the first trimester (through 12 weeks gestational age), and only a small percentage are performed after 21 weeks.
 The percentages of abortions by weeks of pregnancy are:

 The increase in the number of medical abortions, which can be done up to nine weeks, helped to shift more procedures to the first trimester.

 Easy access to abortion services makes it more likely that a woman can have an abortion in the early weeks of pregnancy.
 The following stats from the Guttmacher fact sheet are measures of access to abortion services:

 - Number of abortion providers: Decreased from 1,720 in 2011 to 1,671 in 2014

 - Number of abortion clinics: Went from 851 in 2011 to 788 in 2011.
 There are no abortion services in 90 percent of all U. S. counties.

 - Number of of clinics that provide medical abortions: 1,023 (59 percent)

 - Access to abortion services by weeks of pregnancy: